JimmyWuMadchester/r_crypto_sentiment/README.md

 ## Apply the trained model to an example cryptocurrency

 The code example ```twitter_sentiment_example.R``` is for getting the tweets and predicting the probability of sentiment positiveness. ```twitter_sentiment_visualisation.R``` uses ggplot to visualise the sentiment movement over time.
-The example result plot is shown below.
+The example result plot of IOTA sentiment on 2018-01-27 morning is shown below.

 ![IOTA sentiment on 2018-01-27 morning](/results/IOTA_sentiment_2018-01-27.png)